Momentric/Status/README.md

 ## Current Status: Very Busy

 ## Roadmap
-1. Update all designs to support Versa 3 & Sense by October 7th
-We have updated 15/21 Designs so far!
-A bunch of them are in review.
-Version numbers may not be accurate until updates have been approved for new and old devices.
+We are trying to update all of our designs for the Versa 3 & Sense by October 7th.
+15/21 are completed.
+Version numbers won't be accurate because the updates have to be approved for both new and old devices.

 ## Latest Versions